 After-hours Care for Sick Kids

-When your child needs medical attention after normal business hours or on the weekend, GHS offers pediatric after-hours care in both Greenville and Spartanburg.
+When your child needs medical attention after normal business hours or on the weekend, Prisma Health offers pediatric after-hours care in both Greenville and Spartanburg.
 At Children’s Hospital After-hours Care and Children’s Hospital Spartanburg Night Clinic, your child can be seen by a board-certified pediatrician and staff specially trained in pediatric medicine.

 Broken Bones, Sprains or Muscle Injuries